Optimizing Pandas Chunksize for 10M Row Fare Files

 if __name__ == "__main__":

-OUTPUT_DIR = Path("parquet_sink")
+output = Path("parquet_sink")

 try:

-report = ingest_fare_csv(INPUT_FILE, chunksize=100_000, output_dir=OUTPUT_DIR)
+report = ingest_fare_csv(Path("daily_taps_2024_10_24.csv"), chunksize=100_000, output_dir=output)

-print(f"Reconciliation Report: {report}")
+print(f"Reconciliation report: {report}")

 except AFCIngestionError as err: